RTradeLtd/RT-Contracts/README.md

 | submit block | 92428 |
 | bulk reward claim (10 rewards) | 119239 |

-#### Statistics
+#### Statistics - Merged Mining

 The total supply increase based off a starting RTC supply of 61.6M is 3.15% if all rewards are claimed.
-This roughly equates to 242750.7375USD/year and 1942005.9RTC/year
+This roughly equates to 242750.7375USD/year and 1942005.9RTC/year however in reality this will likely be much, much less as it is highly unlikely that all blocks will be submitted and that all blocks will have their rewards claimed.

 ##### Block Rewards